Blog

 The Omnibus Final Rule was born out of a need to protect confidential patient information that has been entrusted to health care providers and their business partners.

-The regulations of this law update and expand upon the provisions of the HIPAA’s Privacy, Security, Enforcement, and Breach Notification Rules.
-It also provides individuals with additional rights concerning their protected health information by allowing them to request copies of their medical information and also get an overview of how their personal data may have been shared or used.
+The HIPAA Omnibus Rule – also known as the Omnibus Final Rule – updates and expands upon HIPAA’s Privacy, Security, Enforcement, and Breach Notification Rules.
+Enacted as the HIPAA Omnibus Rule of January 2013, it introduced significant changes, including direct liability for business associates, making them accountable for safeguarding protected health information (PHI).
+The rule also provides individuals with additional rights concerning their PHI, allowing them to request copies of their medical information and get an overview of how their personal data may have been shared or used.

 What are the new changes in the HIPAA omnibus rules?